 Here are some of the most promising ones:

-Probiotics have been shown to help the overall balance of your gut flora, leading to a “broad healing effect” in multiple body systems.
+Probiotics have been shown to help improve the overall balance of your gut flora, leading to a “broad healing effect” in multiple body systems.

 Researchers have found that manipulating the gut microbiota with probiotics may help manage symptoms of mental disorders.